spdx/using/docs/using-spdx-to-comply-with-norms.md

-# Using SPDX to comply with Norms, Standards and Regulation
+# Using SPDX to comply with norms, standards and regulation

 ## Satisfying NTIA Minimum Elements for an SBOM using SPDX / US Executive Order 14028